-The gentle N-P-K values make these natural, whole-food, broad-spectrum fertilizers essential to the soil food web.
+The gentle N-P-K values make this natural, whole-food, broad-spectrum fertilizer essential to plants and the soil food web.

-More importantly, they are an excellent source of cytokinins and auxins, two essential plant growth hormones.
-They also contain vitamins, natural chelating agents, and amino acids.
+More importantly, it is an excellent source of cytokinins and auxins, two essential plant growth hormones.
+It also contains vitamins, natural chelating agents, and amino acids.

 Cytokinins improve soil tilth, regulate cell division and cell wall formation, increase photosynthesis and chlorophyll production, improve root and shoot growth, and delay senescence in the fall (when plants prepare for winter, dropping leaves, losing colour, etc.).

 Auxins regulate cell elongation and mainly stimulate adventitious rooting, and promote fruit development.

-These are among the least expensive, yet highly beneficial liquid fertilizer products out there.
-Liquid seaweed fertilizers are a staple in any foliar feed and soil management program.
+This concentrate is one of the least expensive, most highly effective liquid fertilizer products out there.
+Liquid seaweed fertilizer is a staple in any foliar feed and soil management program.

-They are particularly useful when seeding and propagating, dividing, and transplanting.
-Growers of wheatgrass and microgreens swear by them.
+It is especially useful when seeding and propagating, dividing, and transplanting.
+Nursery owners and growers of wheatgrass and microgreens swear by kelp.

-The kelp used in both these products is Macrocystis integrifolia, sustainably harvested here in BC and processed quickly at cool temperatures to preserve all of the benefits seaweed has to offer.
-It grows well over 100 feet long, as much as 2 feet per day.
+The kelp species used in this particular product is Macrocystis integrifolia, sustainably harvested here in BC and processed quickly at cool temperatures to preserve all of the benefits seaweed has to offer.
+Macrocystis grows well over 100 feet long, as much as 2 feet per day.

 Liquid Kelp Fertilizer Application

 How much do you need?
-Both products are highly concentrated.
-Kelpgrow should be diluted at a rate of 1:250 with water, whether you treat soil or containers, spray leaves, or soak seeds.
-Tofino Kelp is diluted 1:100 for application to soil and compost, 1:200 for spraying foliage on mature plants, and 1:400 for spraying seedlings.
-To soak seeds with Tofino Kelp, the optimum dilution rate is 1:50, for 4 minutes only.
+Kelpgrow is highly concentrated and should be diluted at a rate of 1:250 with water, whether you treat soil or containers, spray leaves, or soak seeds.

 Kelpgrow is amazingly effective at very small doses.
 All you need for lawns and gardens is 20mL (four teaspoons!) per 1,000 square feet.
 That’s the lowest amount of all of the liquid fertilizers I offer.